edgexfoundry/device-onvif-camera/doc/credentials.md

 in conjunction with each other.

 - `1 to All` - All devices are given the default credentials based on `DefaultSecretName`
-- `1 to Many` - In the `CredentialsMap`, one secret path can be assigned multiple MAC addresses
+- `1 to Many` - In the `CredentialsMap`, one secret name can be assigned multiple MAC addresses
-- `1 to 1` - In the `CredentialsMap`, assign each secret path 1 MAC Address
+- `1 to 1` - In the `CredentialsMap`, assign each secret name 1 MAC Address

 ### Manual Configuration
 > **Note:** Any key present in `AppCustom.CredentialsMap` must also exist in the secret store!